mcasellas/dev.mcasellas.com/index.md

 ## 📌 Projects

 **TFG | Implementació de QoS en un ISP** @ [UPC & Adamo Telecom](https://upcommons.upc.edu/handle/2117/344879) _(Sep 2020 - Jan 2021)_ <br>
 The result of this project is an implementation of quality of service policies able to classify the different residential data flows in queues of multiple priorities.
-Enabling, this way, to assure its transmission along all the critical path.
+Enabling, this way, to assure its transmission along all the critical paths.
 <br><br>

 **Zabbix Monitoring Implementation** @ [Adamo Telecom](https://www.redi-school.org/) _(Feb 2017 - Aug 2021)_<br>
-Design and migration to a SNMP powered monitoring system for Adamo Telecom's network.
+Design and migration to an SNMP powered monitoring system for Adamo Telecom's network.
 This involved the creation of:
   - Items to monitor (autodiscovery)
   - Alarm triggers
   - Trigger dependencies
-  - Templates for each kind of network and power devices.
+  - Templates for each kind of network and power device.
 <br><br>

 **DWDM Implementation** @ [Adamo Telecom](https://www.redi-school.org/) _(Feb 2017 - Present)_<br>